 Recent headlines like the Colonial Pipeline An entity associated with a type of malicious program that is designed to encrypt a sy...
 More attack confirm that cybercrime is on the rise with no end in sight.
 The need for A cryptocurrency (or crypto currency) is a digital asset des...
-More intelligence built from immutable A blockchain—the technology underlying bitcoin and other c...
+More intelligence built from immutable A blockchain is a shared digital ledger, or a continually up...
 More data has never been clearer.

 Attacks on critical infrastructure and financial institutions have accelerated at an alarming rate.
 The Biden administration has stated that “cybersecurity resilience” is now a high priority for the US government.
 A recent US Security Directive “requires owners and operators of Transportation Security Administration (TSA)designated critical pipelines to adopt measures to protect against ransomware attacks and other threats.”

 “There are responsibilities for the US government as well as private industries to defend their own information and networks,“ advised Carole House, Director of the National Security Council during the ACFS FinCrime Virtual Event.

 Events like the Colonial Pipeline attack have made it clear that what Ms. House calls “basic cyber hygiene ” needs to be implemented.
 Without adequate preventive security, criminals are getting into critical infrastructure networks.
 Cyberattacks typically result in economic and reputational damage that has far-reaching effects on the viability of any business.

 As a Cybersecurity expert, Ms. House advised the following preventive measures:

 - Backing up your systems (ie: disaster recovery) , including your images and data configurations

 - Regularly testing your back-up plans to make sure they are in working order for effective business continuity